 Information on EMT training and certification is available, but it is buried in the FEMS site and contains very little actual data.
 It appears that all candidates are required to take a six week EMT course and then a twelve week Fire fighting course.
 It is assumed that after completing the EMT course the candidate could opt for not continuing with fire training, but it is not stated.
-EMS Training and certification information for the District of Columbia are on this page EMS Training.
+EMS Training and protocol information for the District of Columbia are on this page EMS Protocols.
 Any additional information on this would be appreciated.

 EMT candidates must pass the DHS exam and the NREMT (National Registry Exam) to be certified.
 The NREMT exam has been given as a pencil and paper multiple choice examination for years, but that has now changed.
 A private testing company is now in charge of the NREMT exam and it is given on a computer at a private testing station.

-If you have yet to take the NREMT exam then you should look into the EMT prep/NREMT practice tests and Paramedic practice exams that are accessible here.
+If you have yet to take the NREMT exam then you should look into the EMT prep/NREMT practice tests and Paramedic practice exams that are accessible at EMT National Training.
 This state of the art testing system gives you access to thousands of EMS questions for the most common levels of pre hospital care givers (EMT-Basic, EMT-Intermediate and Paramedic).
 All questions where written by certified and licensed EMT's, Paramedics and Instructors who have taken the NREMT exam multiple times.
 Each question follows the Department of Transportation EMT Curriculum and is current with the newest AHA CPR and AED guidelines.
 All answers were verified to exist in multiple EMT course books as well.

 Fire and Emergency Medical Services Department.